 % Perform eye diagram measurements analyze(eyeObj); % Display the measurement results eyeObj.Measurements

 We can use the EyeScope GUI to examine results stored in multiple eye diagram objects.
 As an example, we ran an experiment to examine the effect of random jitter on an NRZ system with 10 GSps symbol rate.
 We set the deterministic jitter to 2 ns.
 We first increased the standard deviation of the random jitter from 300 ps to 550 ps, in 50 ps steps.
 Then we decreased the jitter from 500 ps to 300 ps in 100 ps steps.
 We processed 1e6 symbols for each case.
+We passed the NRZ signal through an AWGN channel with 40 dB SNR.
+Note that AWGN will increase the random jitter since the rise and fall times are non-zero.
 Due to time constraints, we ran the experiment off-line and stored the results in a MAT file.
 Type "edit commeye_generateEyeMeasureDemoData" to see the code used to generate this data set.
 We imported the eye diagram objects from this experiment to the EyeScope.
 The following figure shows the "Single Eye Diagram View" of the EyeScope.

 We can compare the measurement results from all the eye diagram objects using the "Compare Measurement Results View" of the EyeScope.
 The following figure shows the measurement results for Horizontal Opening, Random Jitter, and Deterministic Jitter.
 Since Random Jitter is measured for a bit error rate of 1e-12 (see the BER Threshold property), the expected value of random jitter is about 14 times the standard deviation of the jitter samples.
 For example, for a standard deviation of 300 ps (eyeObj1 and eyeObj9), the random jitter at BER = 1e-12 is 4.2 ns.